Several settings can be used to tune the throughput of INSERT/UPDATE/COPY statements to the BM25 index.

 Statement Parallelism

-If your typical update patterns are single-row atomic INSERTs or UPDATEs, then a value of 1 can prevent unnecessary threads from being spun up.
+If your typical update patterns are single/few-row atomic INSERTs or UPDATEs, then a value of 1 can prevent extra segments from being created that later must be merged.
 For bulk inserts and updates, a larger value is better.

 SET paradedb.statement_parallelism = 1;